PowerShell/DscResources/CONTRIBUTING.md

 All new resource modules should follow the DSC Resource Kit [High Quality guidelines](HighQualityModuleGuidelines.md).
 High quality resource modules may then use the ___Dsc naming format (e.g. SharePointDsc).

-Once you are ready to submit your new module, follow the submission process [here](NewResourceModuleSubmissions.md).

 ## Writing Documentation
 One of the easiest ways to contribute to a PowerShell project is to write and edit documentation.